hknd23/DeepLearningCausal/README.md

 <!-- badges: end -->

-**DNCausalPATT** is an R package that provides functions to estimate the Conditional Average Treatment Effects (CATE) and Population Average Treatment Effects on the Treated (PATT) from experimental or observational data using the Super Learner (SL) ensemble method and Deep neural networks.
+**DNetCausalPATT** is an R package that provides functions to estimate the Conditional Average Treatment Effects (CATE) and Population Average Treatment Effects on the Treated (PATT) from experimental or observational data using the Super Learner (SL) ensemble method and Deep neural networks.
 The package first provides functions to implement meta-learners such as the Single-learner (S-learner) and Two-learner (T-learner) described in Künzel et al. (2019) for estimating the CATE.